 Trying to figure out how to blur in Lightroom can be tricky for any photographer.
-While Lightroom is an ideal choice for wedding photographers when it comes to cataloging and organizing photos, some of its other features take a bit more time to learn.
+While Lightroom is an ideal choice for wedding photographers when it comes to cataloging and organizing photos, some of its other features (like blurring in Lightroom) take a bit more time to learn.

 How to Blur in Lightroom

 Here at ShootDotEdit, we provide professional photo editing services for wedding photographers and understand how valuable it is to understand how certain tools in Lightroom work to add your unique photography style to your images.
 Knowing how to blur in Lightroom can help you create unforgettable images for your wedding clients, so we compiled a step-by-step guide to get you started.
 Keep reading to learn more about blurring your wedding photos.Image by BOM Photography

 Why Blur Photos?

 There are several reasons you may want to know how to blur in Lightroom, just like there are many reasons to utilize these wedding photography editing techniques.
 The blur feature can enhance certain qualities or subjects or even remove unwanted aspects of a photo.
 The 3 most common reasons to use the blur feature include: creating a focal point, enhancing the ambiance, and removing an unwanted element.

 Engagement sessions and weddings can often feel a little chaotic.
 Yet, you never want that chaos to be visible in your photos.
 The blur tool allows you to soften some of the action in the background while creating a central focal point.
 The bride and groom are the stars of the shoot, so blurring the rest of the image can place the focus on them in many of your images.

 This tool is also perfect for wedding food photography.
 You can capture a photo of the wedding cake while blurring unnecessary details in the background.
 This can work for details you want to highlight or venue attributes that stand out.